muhammad-bats/Neural-Insight-Study-Pack/Aritificial Intelligence and Computer Vision.md

 ```bash
   conda deactivate yolo11
 ```
-This statement will deactivate the `yolo11` environment and return you to your system default environment.
-Remember, to install any necesaary libraries or dependencies in the `yolo11` Conda environment, the environment must first be activated.
+This statement will deactivate the `yolo11` environment and return you to your system's default environment.
+Remember, to install any necessary libraries or dependencies in the `yolo11` Conda environment, the environment must first be activated.
 This ensures that all installations and changes are applied specifically within the `yolo11` environment.
 ### Step 4: Install the Ultralytics YOLO Library
 Once your Conda environment is activated, the next step is to install the Ultralytics YOLO library.
 Ultralytics is the developer behind the YOLO models.
 By installing this library, you gain access to pre-trained YOLO models as well as the ability to train your own models with custom datasets.